huonw/huonw.github.io/_posts/2015-10-27-rreverse-debugging.md

-There's also a large element of just never having a tool I liked using (which is what this whole post is about): I don't do that much in managed languages like Java or C#, and I've not Visual Studio in any detail, all of which I've heard rumours about being top-notch.
+There's also a large element of just never having a tool I liked using (which is what this whole post is about): I don't do that much in managed languages like Java or C#, and I've not used Visual Studio in any detail, all of which I've heard rumours about being top-notch.

 The thing I struggle with most is the disconnect between when problems are detected/manifest, and the fundamental cause.
 A typical "tricky"